aigarius/photoriver2/README.md

 	-v /mnt/other_folder:/river/locals/other_folder \
 	photoriver2
 ```

+Google Photos remote will first ask you to authorize its access (by opening the
+provided URL and pasting back the access token provided by Google) and will create
+a token cache file in the specified location based on the data provided via
+OAuth process.

 Remove the "dry_run" option when you are sure that the sync will do what you
 want it to do.